Lozzalarr/Thesis/README.md

     - opencv-python
     - vrpy

-# Deep learning and FMV in Arcgis from Roboflow
+# Deep learning and FMV in ArcGIS from Roboflow Annotations

 The purpose of this repository is to convert annotations from [Roboflow](https://roboflow.com/) into ESRI reading deep learning folders to be use ArcGIS pro/Arcgis Enterprise/Arcgis Online Notebooks.